haller-group/SSMTool-2.1/README.md

 - Oscillator chain: two, three and n degrees of freedom.
 - Bernouli beam: modeled using linear finite elements with localized nonlinearity in the form of a cubic spring
-- von Karman straight beam in 2D: geometrically nonlinear finite element model with and without **internal resonances** (IR)
+- von Karman straight beam in 2D: geometrically nonlinear finite element model including **internal resonances** (IR)
-- von Karman plate in 3D: geometrically nonlinear finite element model of a flat plate with and without **parallel computing**
+- von Karman plate in 3D: geometrically nonlinear finite element model of a flat plate including use of **parallel computing**
 - von Karman shell-based shallow curved panel in 3D: geometrically nonlinear finite element model
 - Prismatic beam: nonlinear beam PDE discretized using Galerkin method onto a given number of modes.
 - NACA airfoil based aircraft wing model: shell-based nonlinear finite element model containing more than 100,000 degrees of freedom.